 |BHLIARSH-01||Bachelor of Liberal Arts and Science (Honours)|

-The attendance pattern for this course is full time or part time according to candidate choice.
+The attendance pattern for this course is full-time or part-time according to student choice.

 (1) The Bachelor of Liberal Arts and Science is available in the following streams:

-(1) a minimum of 36 credit points of units listed in the Bachelor of Liberal Arts and Science Units Table; including
+(a) 36 credit points of units of study listed in the Bachelor of Liberal Arts and Science Units Table; including:

-(b) a minimum of 6 credit points of units from Part C Ethics in the Bachelor of Liberal Arts and Science Units Table; and
+(ii) A minimum of 6 credit points of units of study from Part C Ethics in the Bachelor of Liberal Arts and Science Units Table; and

-(c) the remaining 18 credit points of Liberal Studies units may be taken from any of the six areas of the Bachelor of Liberal Arts and Science Units Table, Parts A-F.
+(iii) 18 credit points of Liberal Studies units taken from any of the six areas of the Bachelor of Liberal Arts and Science Units Table, Parts A-F

-(ii) a minimum of 36 credit points of units of study from Bachelor of Arts Table A, which must include at least 12 credit points of Arts 2000 or 3000-level units of study; or
+(a) A Science Major from Table A from the Bachelor of Science; and a minimum of 36 credit points of units of study from Table A from the Bachelor of Arts, which must include at least 12 credit points of Arts 2000- or 3000-level units of study.

-(ii) a minimum of 36 credit points of units of study from Bachelor of Science Table A, which must include at least 12 credit points of 2000 or 3000-level units of study;
+(b) An Arts Major from Table A from the Bachelor of Arts; and a minimum of 36 credit points of units of study from Table A from the Bachelor of Science, which must include at least 12 credit points of Science 2000- or 3000-level units of study.

-(5) for students enrolled in the Dalyell Stream, 12 credit points of Dalyell units of study as specified in Table D.
+(3) For students enrolled in the Dalyell Stream, a minimum of 12 credit points of Dalyell units of study as specified in Table D.

 (2) The list of Bachelor of Science Table A majors available is specified in the course resolutions for the Bachelor of Science.

-(a) Candidates choosing a Science major have the option of completing the Psychology Program (which contains the Psychological Sciences major).
+(a) Students choosing a Science major have the option of completing the Psychology Program (which contains the Psychological Sciences major).